-Following our result, we asked whether these differences were sufficient to classify DLS- and DMS-MSNs as two different populations.
+Once we obtained a statistical prove of the differences in the SWO between DLS and DMS, we asked whether these differences were sufficient to define DLS- and DMS-MSNs as two different populations.
+More specifically, we asked which parameters, or combination of them, could be used to distinguish between DLS- and DMS SWO more accurately.
 To do so, we searched for those features of the Up states whose combination maximized the accuracy of classifying MSNs corresponding to DLS or DMS circuits.
-Using a supervised machine learning technique, named Support Vector Machine (SVM) (Cortes and Vapnik, 1995) with a linear kernel, we performed a Recursive Feature Elimination (RFE) analysis to rank the 13 computed features of the Up states, according to their combined utility to classify DLSor DMS-MSNs (Fig. 1E).
-The most relevant features were: first, the number of peaks in the Up states and second, the amplitude inside the Up state, which resulted in an accuracy score of 84.61±0.47%.
-When a third feature, the speed of transition from Up to Down states, was added, the accuracy increased to 88.56±0.57%.
-The addition of new parameters increased the accuracy up to ~92%, value at which accuracy remained stable (Fig. 1E).
-In a compromise between accuracy and interpretability, we selected the space formed by the three most relevant features for further analyses (Fig. 1H).
+Using a supervised machine-learning technique, named Support Vector Machine (SVM) (Cortes and Vapnik, 1995) with a linear kernel, we performed a Recursive Feature Elimination (RFE) analysis to rank the 13 computed features of the Up states, according to their combined utility to classify DLS- or DMS-MSNs (Figure 1E).
+Therefore, starting from the whole set of parameters, they were recursively removed depending on their relevance for the classification of DLS- and DMS-MSNs (see Materials and methods); as a results of the RFE, we obtained a sorting of the features depending on their relevance for the classification.
+The most relevant features were: first, the number of peaks in the Up states and second, the amplitude inside the Up state, which